MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 Before asking a question, please review the <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color#frequently-asked-questions">FAQ</a> at the bottom of the README for answers to.... frequently asked questions.

-I recommend using NiMH batteries in your final build.
-As mentioned earlier, this entire project was developed with eneloop Pro AAA batteries, so I designed to that specification.
-I suspect other NiMH batteries should perform similarly.
-I and others have noted odd behavior with alkaline AAA batteries at low charge, and I believe this is due to the generally higher internal resistance of alkaline batteries (a quick sampling of popular battery brands show approximately 50 mOhms internal resistance for NiMH chemistry, but 150+ mOhms internal resistance for alkaline chemistry).

 ## Disclaimer

 Before I go any further, please read this VERY important disclaimer, **IN IT'S ENTIRETY,** if you are thinking about making this yourself.